nushell/nushell.github.io/book/overlays.md

 ## Prefixed Overlays

-The `overlay add` command would take all commands and aliases from the module and put them directly into the current namespace.
+The `overlay use` command would take all commands and aliases from the module and put them directly into the current namespace.
 However, you might want to keep them as subcommands behind the module's name.
 That's what `--prefix` is for: